 We compiled a list of useful tips when hiring a roofer:

-Calgary Elite Roofing recommends and encourages you to get at least three estimates from reputable companies so that you are able to compare value associated by cost.
+We recommend and encourage you to get at least three estimates from reputable companies so that you are able to compare the value associated with cost.

 Dramatic differences between contractor bids usually result from one or a combination of the following:

 Always allow bidders the ability to explain their proposals.
 This will help to identify differences between bids.
 The consumer will generally then receive the best value for investment based on making an educated decision.

 Ask for the scheduled start date and estimated end date, and what the contractor will do to protect your property during the demolition and reconstruction phases of your project.

 Always check who will be doing your roof.
 Some contracting companies use sub-contractors as well as “ in-house” crews.
 As a homeowner, you have a right to know what qualifications and training they have and if they meet the exact criteria and expectations you had when contacting the parent company.

 In the event of a workplace accident, you need to be sure that the company has all of the proper liability coverage and that their Workers Compensation Account is up to date and currently active.
 Ask for a copy of the companies certificate of insurance and you as a homeowner have the right to pull a WCB Clearance on the company.

 All Contractors are required to adhere to and follow the Occupational Health and Safety Act Code and Regulations while performing their duties, and to develop a proper health and safety manual for all of their employee’s regardless of them being subcontractors or in-house crews.
 Ask to see the manual.